Perspective Shift

 Policy in the Classroom Series

-How policy touches teaching, learning, and connection.
+How policy impacts teaching, learning, and connection.

 For more than twenty-five years, education policy has rolled into classrooms like shifting weather systems— sometimes a welcome breeze, sometimes a storm front, sometimes a fog that lingers.
 As teachers, we don’t choose the climate, but we live in it every day.